 ABOUT THE BOOK

-The Pine Ridge Indian Reservation, once known as American POW Camp #344, is a sprawling area of land that encompasses part of the Lakota Sioux tribe’s traditional homeland, the Black Hills of South Dakota.
-Sadly, Pine Ridge is now the quintessential example of the failure of the reservation system with staggering statistics on everything from violent crime to education.
+The Pine Ridge Reservation, located 75 miles south east of the Black Hills in South Dakota, is sometimes referred to as Prisoner of War Camp #344, and is now the home of the Oglala Lakota.
+Sadly, Pine Ridge is now the quintessential example of the failure of the U.S. reservation system imposed upon the Lakota and other tribes, with staggering statistics on everything from violent crime to education.
 The unemployment rate is nearly 90% and the life expectancy for men is 48, roughly the same as Afghanistan and Somalia.
+Huey’s color photographs stand as a testament to the incredible difficulties facing the tribe and the reparations yet to be made to them, but also to the strength and beauty of their spirit, which shines through all of the darkness.

 ABOUT THE ARTIST